Shackleton MR. 2

 The first batch of 29 were delivered in the 1950-51 period.
 The second production batch of 38 aircraft were modified to take Griffon 57A engines in the outer nacelles and were designated MR. 1A.
 Although the MR. 1 had a trouble free entry into service there soon appeared a number of areas for improvement.
 The radar scanner under the nose was not efficiently placed and was vulnerable to bird strikes.
 The sound proofing in the crew compartment aft of the cockpit left a lot to be desired.
 Long patrols and the need to wear headsets constantly in order to communicate with the rest of the crew plus the dull atmosphere of the matte black interior led to crew inefficiencies.
 The Shackleton throughout its career was always known as a noisy aircraft but this was far worse on the early versions.

-Shackleton was capable of being fitted with panniers into which a large
+capable of being fitted with panniers into which a large number of

 The wings have the ailerons molded in the neutral position but do have separate flaps which can be positioned open or closed and have molded detail on the inside surfaces which are free of ejector pin marks.
 The tail surfaces have separate control surfaces.
 The gear bays are nicely detail multi part affairs which include separate oil tanks for the engines.
 From the looks of things the gear can be installed after painting unless I'm missing something.
 The bomb bay doors can be mounted in the open position and separate sets of doors are provided, one set with hinge mounting points and one set without.
 Two each of Mk.30 torpedoes and Mk.44 torpedoes are supplied to be mounted in the bomb bay.
 The rear crew access door is separate and if displayed open a ladder is supplied.
 The wheels and tires are nicely molded in halves and feature some subtle weighting that doesn't make the tires look flat.